Frozty38/HackNC24/README.md

   Enjoy!

   Assets pulled from the youtube channel, Slyddar.
 He provides free assets and sound effects for use in the project.

+  (Transferred to zacharyz1234 account for ownership.
+Frozty38 account was made with a school email while in a rush to submit)